 On the edge of the glimmering Mediterranean, Barcelona holds something for everyone.
 From the medieval Gothic Quarter with its labyrinth-like streets, to the unique Art Nouveau houses in the l’Eixample District, to the great restaurants and friendly atmosphere, it’s easy to fall in love with this vibrant city.
-Here are 8 mix-and-match suggestions to put together a full and fun day of Barcelona activities with kids.
+Here are 8 mix-and-match suggestions of things to do in Barcelona with kids for a full and fun day of activities.

 La Boqueria Market, Barcelona’s biggest food market, is not to be missed.
 In Barcelona, these covered open air markets (44 in all) are more than just the places where locals do their food shopping — they’re also part of the social fabric of day-to-day life.
 Today, most Barcelonians do not have time to do their shopping on a daily basis, but will stop once or twice a week to purchase fresh foods.
 Shoppers routinely return to the same vendors, making shopping a personal interaction as opposed to just another household chore.

 La Boqueria Market is an adventure for the senses, with freshly prepared foods, fresh fish, spices, wild mushrooms, cheeses, wines and even stalls dedicated only to candy.
 Tapas bars dot the market, but if you want to snack along the way, there are plenty of prepared foods to eat on the go.
 London chef Thomasina Miers has said, “At the Boqueria people, eat, shop and gossip together, doing what the Spanish excel at: living well and enjoying a sense of community.”
 Dive in and be part of it!